mongodb/docs/source/includes/list-table-events-response-document.rst

      - The username for the |service| user who triggered the event.
        If this field is present in the response,
        |service| does not return the ``publicKey`` field.

+   * - ``whitelistEntry``
+     - string
+     - The white list entry of the API Key targeted by the event.